AdobeDocs/adobeio-codelabs-typescript/lessons/build.md

     ]
 }
 ```
-The importiant bits of this config file are the **include** telling it to include TypeScript found **/actions-src/** directory.
-The other importiant bit is telling the transpiler what **module** type, the target type **target**, and the **output** directory for the transpiled code.
+The important bits of this config file are the **include** telling it to include TypeScript found `/actions-src/` directory.
+The other important bit is telling the transpiler what **module** type, the target type **target**, and the **output** directory for the transpiled code.

-## Step three: modify the build hooks
+### Step three: modify the build hooks
 Inside your project directory you will see a file named package.json.
 Inside that file you will see a section named "scripts".
 We are going to modify this to include two new scripts.
-One for cleaning up the directorys we build into and another script to run before the aio run command.
+One for cleaning up the directories we build into and another script to run before the aio run command.
 In package.json add in the following lines.
 ```javascript
 "pre-app-run": "npm run clean && tsc"